oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Implement the first simple endpoint

+    1. Create `AccountController.java`

         Create a new directory in the directory `src/main/java/com/example/accounts` called `controller`.
 In that new directory, create a new Java file called `AccountController.java`.
 When prompted for the type, choose **class**.

         Your new file should look like this:

         ```java
         <copy>package com.example.accounts.controller;

         public class AccountController {

         }</copy>
         ```

+    2. Add the `RestController` annotation

         Add the `RestController` annotation to this class to tell Spring Boot that we want this class to expose REST services.
 You can just start typing `@RestController` before the `public class` statement and Visual Studio Code will offer code completion for you.
 When you select from the pop-up, Visual Studio Code will also add the import statement for you.
 The list of suggestions is based on the dependencies you added to your project.

         Add the `RequestMapping` annotation to this class as well, and set the URL path to `/api/v1`.
 Your class should now look like this:

         ```java
         <copy>package com.example.accounts.controller;

         import org.springframework.web.bind.annotation.RequestMapping;
         import org.springframework.web.bind.annotation.RestController;

         @RestController
         @RequestMapping("/api/v1")
         public class AccountController {

         }</copy>
         ```

+    3. Add `ping` method

         Add a method to this class called `ping` which returns a `String` with a helpful message.
 Add the `GetMapping` annotation to this method and set the URL path to `/hello`.
 Your class should now look like this:

         ```java
         <copy>package com.example.accounts.controller;

         import org.springframework.web.bind.annotation.GetMapping;
         import org.springframework.web.bind.annotation.RequestMapping;
         import org.springframework.web.bind.annotation.RestController;

         @RestController
         @RequestMapping("/api/v1")
         public class AccountController {

         @GetMapping("/hello")
         public String ping() {
             return "Hello from Spring Boot";
         }

         }</copy>
         ```

     You have just implemented your first REST service in Spring Boot!
 This service will be available on `http://localhost:8080/api/v1/hello`.
 And the `GetMapping` annotation tells Spring Boot that this service will respond to the HTTP GET method.